canitry/RenderingJournal/cse168finalproject.md

 ## User Interface for Lighting

-I have integrated a DearImGui interface through which I can adjust the light intensities of the directional lights of the scene.
+I have integrated a DearImGui interface through which I can adjust the light intensities of the directional lights, point lights and area lights of the scene.

 <video src="FinalProject/DirectionalLightInterface.mp4" width="640" height="480" controls></video>

+<video src="FinalProject/pointLightDemo.mp4" width="640" height="480" controls></video>

+<video src="FinalProject/areaLightDemo.mp4" width="640" height="480" controls></video>

-Multiple directional lights can be controlled with the interface, as can be seen below, and the interface will adjust to the increasing number of lights:
+Multiple lights can be controlled with the interface, as can be seen below, and the interface will adjust to the increasing number of lights:

 <video src="FinalProject/multipleDirLightInterfaces.mp4" width="640" height="480" controls></video>